Joe-metry/bikes-for-refugees/README.md

 # Bikes For Refugees

-Fun fact, [Bikes For Refugees](https://www.bikesforrefugees.scot/) is a real project, and CYF grads have worked on apps for it for their Final Projects.
+Nice fun fact, [Bikes For Refugees](https://www.bikesforrefugees.scot/) is a real project, and CYF grads have worked on apps for it for their Final Projects.

 ## Set up